Actifio/AGMPowerCLI/UsageExamples.md

 ----- -----
     0 {}
 ```
+You can now remove the bad pool from any Backup Plan Resource Profiles and then delete the bad pool from Storage Pools.

 If you targeted the wrong pool and regret what you just did, simply run the command again without ```-forget``` to import the images.